 invested by donors in FY2020

-the largest collegiate section of the Society of Women Engineers in the U.S.
+largest collegiate section of the Society of Women Engineers

 For the latest tuition and fees, visit Financial Aid.

 Mines admissions takes a holistic approach to its highly selective undergraduate admissions process.
-More than 13,000 students vie each year for about 1,300 spots in the entering class, made up of about 1,150 freshmen and 150 transfer students.
-Mines’ admitted students’ average scores include 1400 on the SAT, 31 on the ACT and a 3.8 unweighted GPA.
+More than 13,000 students vie each year for about 1,500 spots in the entering class, made up of about 1,300 first-year and 200 transfer students.

 More than 1,500 graduate students from around the world create a stimulating residential and online environment that enriches the Mines educational experience.
 State of the art research facilities including more than 40 specialized centers, a strong interdisciplinary teaching and research focus and low student-to-faculty ratio offer a personalized education and encourage students to investigate problems from real-world perspectives.